vvmc/vvmc.github.io/pages/docs/business-admin-guides/manage.md

     </tr>
     <tr>
     <td markdown="span">**Assigned Unit Rate/Total Amount**</td>
-    <td>When you first assign an activity to an employee, the application uses the duration activity rate matrix to populate these fields.
-If you change an employee's activity, the application doesn't evaluate the duration activity rate matrix again.
+    <td>When you first assign an activity to an employee, the application uses the activity rate matrix to populate these fields.
+If you change an employee's activity, the application doesn't evaluate the activity rate matrix again.
 However, for reference, the application displays the rate matrix used for the original assignment.<br/><br/>To change an employee's activity and automatically populate these fields:
     <ul><li>Delete the row for their existing activity.</li>
     <li>Create a new row for the new activity.</li></ul>
     </td>